Sosekie/Daily_Work_Summary/PlantDream.md

 - Data washing.
 - sds loss.

-## 4/9/2025
+## 4/9/2025 - 4/10/2025

 ### Main Object:
+Integrate SVD with PlantDream.

+### How things going:
+[ ] Try SVD on PlantDream.

+## 4/9/2025 - 4/10/2025

+### Main Object:
 Finish finetuning

 ### How things going:

-[ ] Extract one frame every 10 frames(Problems with few changes in the picture).
+[x] Extract one frame every 5 frames(Problems with few changes in the picture).

-[ ] Give each video a detailed caption, specifically “image content + plant growth”, which can be done using CLIP.
+[x] Give each video a detailed caption, specifically “image content + plant growth”, which can be done using CLIP.
 LTX is very concerned about the quality of the prompt.
-[ ] Use multires for training (the forums say that a few hundred videos converge easily, but a few thousand videos don't work well, and you need multi-sized videos).
-[ ] In addition to multi-size images, it is also possible to group the current dataset, e.g., to train a model specifically for “plant seeds breaking out of the ground”.

 [x] On 5090, train a initial model first.
     - Not so good, static.

 [x] On 4090, do data processing.
     Processing video: 1087 Days Of Plant Growth In 15 Minutes-69.mp4 Processed video saved to: PerfectVideoClips768x512_processed/PerfectVideoClips768x512_10/1087 Days Of Plant Growth In 15 Minutes-69.mp4
     Identified plant species: Amaranth
     Identified growth stage: seedling
     Identified camera view: close-up
     Generated final caption: a photography of a plant with green leaves in a container With plant species of Amaranth, growth stage at seedling, close-up camera.

 [x] Have a nice sleep.

+[ ] Use multires for training (the forums say that a few hundred videos converge easily, but a few thousand videos don't work well, and you need multi-sized videos).

+[ ] In addition to multi-size images, it is also possible to group the current dataset, e.g., to train a model specifically for “plant seeds breaking out of the ground”.

+[x] Watermark, using laion + prompt to remove it.

+[x] Camera motion, using optical flow + prompt to remove it.
+    - If there is camera movement, then both global and local are high, then camera_motion_score is high against camera movement;
+    - If the camera didn't move and the plant is growing but only appears in some of the panels, then the overall global_motion_score is low, and a few panels in the localized area are high and others are low, then camera_motion_score is low, in line with the camera not moving.
+    - If the camera didn't move and the plant growth covered the whole screen, then camera_motion_score is also high, which is a problem.
+But let's not solve this problem at this stage.
+    Current: camera_motion_score = global_motion_score * median(normalized_local_scores)

+[ ] CLIP species may have problem, try plant classification method.
+    - https://huggingface.co/foduucom/plant-leaf-detection-and-classification, but limited set of plant classes (≈46).

 ## 4/7/2025